29th July 2021

 Suppliers with more than 250,000 domestic customers must offer the discount to both the core and broader groups.

-If your supplier isn't listed, check with it whether it offers the Warm Home Discount.
+If your supplier isn't listed, ask it whether it offers the Warm Home Discount before you switch.

 Households in the core group should automatically receive the discount on their energy bill without having to take any action.

 You should get a letter confirming this, or telling you how to apply, if necessary.
 You should receive this letter between October and December 2020.
 The letter will say if you need to call a helpline to confirm your details.
-If it does, you will need to do this by 26 February 2021.
+If it does, you should do this by 26 February 2021.

 Payments are usually made during the winter months (by the end of March 2021, at the latest).

-If you think you qualify in the core group but don't get a letter, contact the government's Warm Home Discount helpline on 0800 731 0214 (Monday to Friday, 8am to 6pm).
+If you think you qualify in the core group but didn't get a letter, contact the government's Warm Home Discount helpline on 0800 731 0214 (Monday to Friday, 8am to 6pm).